betsee/betse/README.md

 Assuming one-file mode, executables will be frozen to the following paths:

 * Under Linux:
-  * `freeze/dist/betse` for `betse`'s CLI wrapper.
+  * `freeze/dist/betse` for BETSE's CLI wrapper.
-  * `freeze/dist/betse-qt` for `betse`'s GUI wrapper.
+  * `freeze/dist/betse-qt` for BETSE's GUI wrapper.
 * Under OS X:
-  * `freeze/dist/betse` for `betse`'s CLI wrapper.
+  * `freeze/dist/betse` for BETSE's CLI wrapper.
-  * `freeze/dist/betse-qt.app` for `betse`'s GUI wrapper.
+  * `freeze/dist/betse-qt.app` for BETSE's GUI wrapper.
 * Under Windows:
-  * `freeze/dist/betse.exe` for `betse`'s CLI wrapper.
+  * `freeze/dist/betse.exe` for BETSE's CLI wrapper.
-  * `freeze/dist/betse-qt.exe` for `betse`'s GUI wrapper.
+  * `freeze/dist/betse-qt.exe` for BETSE's GUI wrapper.

-Such executables may be moved (and hence distributed to end users) as is but should *not* be renamed.
+These executables may be moved (and hence distributed to end users) as is but should _not_ be renamed.
 Doing so typically invalidates code signing (as well as other embedded metadata).

 ### Caveats

-While commonly regarded as the best utility for freezing Python applications, PyInstaller is *not* without the occasional caveat.
+While commonly regarded as the best utility for freezing Python applications, PyInstaller is _not_ without the occasional caveat.
 Most if not all such caveats apply to alternative utilities (e.g., `cx_Freeze`, `py2app`, `py2exe`).

 #### Switching Freeze Modes

-For safety, attempting to switch freeze modes (i.e., to refreeze `betse` in one-directory mode when already frozen in one-file mode *or* in one-file mode when already frozen in one-directory mode) currently results in an error.
+For safety, attempting to switch freeze modes (i.e., to refreeze BETSE in one-directory mode when already frozen in one-file mode *or* in one-file mode when already frozen in one-directory mode) currently results in an error.

 This is correctable by either manually removing the previously frozen file or directory *or* passing option `--clean` to the desired `freeze_file` or `freeze_dir` command, which automatically removes such path on your behalf.
-For example, `betse` is switchable from one-directory to one-file mode and then back again as follows:
+For example, BETSE is switchable from one-directory to one-file mode and then back again as follows:

     $ cd "${BETSE_DIR}"